Filters overview

 • Entered text: Select data where a user-typed content or pasted text in a text box, input box, or form element.

 • Selected text: Select data where a user-selected text on the page.
-This data helps you identify the content being read by the user or something being copied.
+This data helps you in identifying the content the user is reading or copying.

 • Resized page: Select data where a user changes the size of their browser window or switches between landscape/portrait on a mobile phone.

-6. Reader type: Select data that categorizes sessions based on the number of articles viewed.
+8. Reader type: Available only for content blogs, select data that categorizes sessions based on the number of articles viewed.
 The types are:

 • One and done: Select data where users viewed only one article.